-Tesla Motors, the Californian electric-carmaker chiefed by billionaire Elon Musk, picked AT&T Inc. to provide high-speed wireless service to its vehicles, giving the carrier a boost in its effort to expand beyond mobile phones.
+Tesla Motors, the Californian electric-carmaker chiefed by billionaire Elon Musk, selected AT&T Inc. to provide high-speed wireless service to its cars, giving the carrier a much needed boost in its strive to expand beyond its traditional business.

-Unlike conventional cars, Tesla’s Model S receives wireless programming updates via an installed cellular system to improve vehicle operations.
-Such updates typically occur when the car is recharging overnight.
-Navigation, mapping and data functions in the Model S also rely on the cellular system.
-Some owners have said the speed of refreshing Google Maps displayed in the car needs an upgrade.
+Unlike traditional cars, Tesla’s Model S receives on time wireless programming updates via an installed cellular system to allow the company to improve its vehicle.
+Such refreshes are specifically tailored to only start when the car is recharging overnight.
+Navigation, mapping and data functions in the Model S also need the cellular system.

-Chris Penrose, an AT&T executive in charge of emerging devices, plans to announce the partnership at an event in San Francisco today.
-AT&T’s service also could be used to provide in-car Wi-Fi hot spots, letting anyone in the vehicle connect to the Internet via mobile devices.
+Chris Penrose, the AT&T executive that heads the telecom company’s emerging devices unit, plans to officially introduce the partnership during an event in San Francisco today.
+AT&T’s service also allows Tesla to provide in-car Wi-Fi hot spots, allowing all occupants in the vehicle connect to the Internet with their mobile devices.